akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice shook her head.
 "The agisters will strip the very shoes from a horse for a 'grazing tax,' and the foresters bleed a man for merely looking at a deer.
 Besides, the Reeve has a large, hungry family.
 Goosie would end up in his pot before they even saw the forest."

 She looked at the charcoal basket by the hearth.
+Then at her father's tired face.
+At the way his hand still rested on his chest.

 "No. I'll take her.
 I'll walk the old Roman road and blend with the charcoal-bearers.
 Goosie can hide in a basket on my hip."
 She paused.
 "Besides, I'm on the King's business if anyone asks."

 Harold studied her face.
-For a moment, his eyes glistened.
+For a moment, something flickered in his eyes—the old sharpness, the man who had ridden with kings.

 "Your mother would have been proud of you."

 Beatrice's throat tightened.
 She set down the basket—Goosie honked—and hugged him fierce and quick.
+He felt thinner than he should.
+Frailer.

 "Perhaps I should go," he murmured into her hair.

 "Nay, Father."
-She pulled back, blinking.
+She pulled back, blinking hard.
 "I'll be home by dark."

 She settled Goosie in the basket and set out.

 At the edge of the clearing, she turned.
-Her father stood in the doorway, staghound at his side, watching her go.
+Her father stood in the doorway—not leaning this time, standing on his own.
+Staghound at his side, one hand raised.

 She waved.

-He raised one hand.
+He raised his hand higher.

 Then the road took her, toward a king who had no idea she was coming.

 ---